Filter Options

 Where should I go on a South Africa self-drive safari?

 “Choosing where to go is one of the hardest decisions to make when you’re planning your South Africa self-drive safari.
 A lot depends on how much time you have to dedicate to your trip.
 And every person will be different in what they want to see.
 If you’re here to see wildlife, as most people are when on safari, you may want to focus on the country’s northeast.
 So many memorable safaris begin and end with Kruger National Park, and it’s certainly one of the best parks for wildlife anywhere in Africa.
-Along its western boundary, Kruger also has a number of game reserves, including world-famous Sabi Sand Game Reserve, that see fewer crowds but enjoy world-class wildlife viewing.
-Also in the northeast are Mapungubwe and Marakele National Parks and Pilanesberg and Madikwe Game Reserves, all of which are first-rate.
-Elsewhere in the country, Phinda Private Game Reserve, Addo Elephant National Park and Hluhluwe-iMfolozi Game Reserve are also well worth considering.
+Along Kruger’s western boundary are a number of game reserves, including the world-famous Sabi Sand Game Reserve, that see fewer crowds but enjoy world-class wildlife viewing.
+However, these private reserves do not permit self-drive safaris.
+In order to explore them, you need to book into a lodge that offers all-inclusive packages with guided game drives in an open 4x4 vehicle.
+In the northwest, Pilanesberg Game Reserve is also a first-rate self-drive destination, and home to all the Big Five (lion, leopard, buffalo, elephant and rhino).
+Nearby Madikwe Game Reserve is even better, but as with Sabi Sands, self-drive game drives are not permitted.
+Mapungubwe and Marakele National Parks do allow self-drive but are notable more for their scenery than for large numbers of wildlife.
+Elsewhere in the country, Addo Elephant National Park, Hluhluwe-iMfolozi Game Reserve and uMkhuze Game Reserve are also well worth considering.
 Other possible areas to explore if landscapes and wild natural beauty are a big part of why you’re here include the Drakensberg mountains, the south or west coasts of the country, or the big horizons of the Karoo or Kalahari in the north.”

 1